 Aside from his performing career, Coleman is a gifted educator and communicator, teaching and performing outreach concerts in schools, community centers, and hospitals around the county.
 Through this work, Coleman was recently awarded the Cleveland Clinic Arts and Medicine Award in recognition of his contribution and performances for patients in the clinic.

-Most recently, Coleman was awarded multiple prizes at both the 2016 Irving Klein Competition and the 2016 Boulder International Chamber Music Competition.
-Upcoming engagements include a tour of Baltimore and Virginia with Heifetz On Tour, chamber music and outreach at the 2017 Music@Menlo Winter Residnecy, and recitals in the Los Angeles and Bay Areas.
 Coleman received his BM from Rice University and his Master’s Degree at the Thornton School of Music at USC under the tutelage of Ralph Kirshbaum.
-He performs on a 1740 Carlo Antonio Testore Cello, generously loaned to him by the Newman family of Los Angeles.
+He performs on a Paul Siefried bow on loan to him from the Maestro Foundation and on 1740 Carlo Antonio Testore Cello, generously loaned to him by the Newman family of Los Angeles.

 Photographer: Philip Holahan